Edinburgh Sites & Attractions

 The best way to see Edinburgh is to let your feet take you…

 We would recommend starting with one of the most prominent landmarks in central Edinburgh, Arthurs Seat, a beautiful green volcano with the most spectacular view of the city and the sea.
-Stroll back into town and you can wave at The Queen (if she is in residence) at Holyrood Palace or admire the crazy architecture of The Scottish Parliament and find yourself at the bottom of The Royal Mile, an incredible high street peppered with blackened sandstone shops and pubs, closes and wynds.
+Stroll back into town and you can wave at The Queen (if she is in residence) at Holyrood Palace or admire the wild architecture of The Scottish Parliament and find yourself at the bottom of The Royal Mile, an incredible high street peppered with blackened sandstone shops and pubs, closes and wynds.
 A walk up the ‘mile’ takes you past St Giles Cathedral and The Camera Obscura, right to the front door of Edinburgh Castle, our ancient historic monument perched upon a craggy rock in the city centre.

 From here, there is something for every taste: